 - “I want to be free of porn one day”

-Most people have no idea that statements like these could be having a negative effect on them.
+Most people have no idea that statements like these are hurting their efforts at quitting porn.

 What’s so bad about those statements?

-The words you use to describe a situation reflect your feelings, thoughts, views, attitudes and beliefs about that situation.
+The way you describe a situation reflects your feelings, thoughts, views, attitudes and beliefs about that situation.

 So if you use statements like the above examples, here are some things that are probably true for you in relation to overcoming porn addiction: